Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Introduction

-The field programmable gate array (FPGA) based MPSoC is one of the popular edge platforms which offers scalable architecture enabling a wide range of products using a common architecture.
-It also offers complete flexibility at software, interface, and hardware levels, thereby supporting in-field upgradation and feature richness.
+The field programmable gate array (FPGA) based MPSoC is one of the popular edge platforms that offers scalable architecture with complete flexibility and upgradability at software, interface, and hardware levels.
 One such platform is Zynq MPSoC from AMD-Xilinx, comprising quad-core ARM processor as processing system (PS), i.e., software, and Ultrascale FPGA as programmable logic (PL), i.e., hardware\footnote{In this manuscript, PL, FPGA, and hardware are used interchangeably from hereon.
 Similarly, PS, ARM processor, and software are used interchangeably.} \cite{ZynqMPSoC1}.
 From a demonstration and analysis perspective, the MPSoC platform enables the mapping of algorithms entirely on PS or PL or partitioning between PS and PL via HSCD.
 In \cite{drozdenko2017hardware}, HSCD of wireless transceivers for WLAN 802.11a protocol was developed on Zynq SoC; while \cite{agrawal2019performance} explored the HSCD of orthogonal frequency division modulation (OFDM) based $L$-band digital aeronautical communication system transceivers.
 In \cite{schweizer2021fairy} OFDM-based pulse-modulated continuous wave radar prototype was implemented on Zynq MPSoC.
 In \cite{zhong2016design}, the scattered radar signal corresponding to AC1O automotive radar \cite{ac10_radar} was processed on a Zynq SoC for localization of the target in terms of range and azimuth.
 The work presented in \cite{Rohit_WSDL} explores deep learning-based wideband spectrum sensing on Zynq SoC.